-Orange juice is synonymous with breakfast, but is a good thing to have before a workout?
+Orange juice is synonymous with breakfast, but is it a good thing to have before a workout?

 A refreshing glass of orange juice can fit into any part of your day, and it has basically everything your body needs to power through a workout.
 During endurance activity, the body uses quick acting carbs, like the ones found in fruit, as fuel.

 Since a glass of 100% orange juice is made from just oranges (and no added sugar), the sugar from the fruit is quickly digested to provide energy.
 It’s the ideal fuel to have 15-30 minutes before a workout to provide quick sugar into the blood stream.

 Plus, a glass of 100% OJ provides plenty of potassium, an important electrolyte that aids in hydration.
 So if you’re in a real hurry and don’t even have time to chew, opt for an 8-ounce glass of OJ before a workout.

 If you don’t feel like drinking a glass of OJ before a run, bike, swim, etc., try these creative ways to get your morning fruit.

 The only thing better than a glass of 100% OJ are revitalizing frozen orange banana cubes.
 Make these delectable treats by blending ½ a banana and 1 cup of 100% orange juice, place the liquid in an ice cube tray and wait for it to freeze.

 Eat them whole or drop them in some water or seltzer.
 The combo of orange juice and banana offers a ton of easily digestible carbs and potassium, and they won’t fill you up or weigh you down!
 They especially make a really great treat before a sweaty outdoor summer workout.

 Have a tougher workout on the docket?
 Granola is perfect for longer workouts, like a long bike ride, laps in the pool or a longer training run.
 Because oats take a bit longer to digest than fruit, they provide long lasting energy.